Commanderx12/SppR4t/README.md

 # SppR4t
-> it's pentesting tool based on python programming language.
+> is open-source pentesting tool based on python programming language.

 right now SppR4t is in developing and it's a pre-alpha version of this tool.